oracle/opengrok/README.txt

   $ ./OpenGrok index <absolute_path_to_your_SRC_ROOT>

-Above command should try to upload latest index status reflected into configuration.xml to a running source web application.
+The above command attempts to upload the latest index status reflected into configuration.xml to a running source web application.
-Once above command finishes without errors(e.g. SEVERE: Failed to send configuration to localhost:2424
+Once above command finishes without errors
-), you should be able to enjoy your opengrok and search your sources using latest indexes and setup.
+(e.g. SEVERE: Failed to send configuration to localhost:2424), you should be able to enjoy your opengrok and search your sources using latest indexes and setup.

 Congratulations, you should now be able to point your browser to